 "The Library That the People Built"

-With only four staff members, we rely on over 60 volunteers for many of our day-to-day operations.
-They help operate the front desk, shelve books, find materials for patrons, process materials, and so much more.
+With only four staff members, we rely on over 65 volunteers for many of our day-to-day operations.
+Our volunteers help operate the front desk, shelve books, find materials for patrons, process materials, and so much more.

 Many of our volunteers have been here for years (even decades), enjoying their connection to the community, building friendships, and exploring new books, movies, and activities.